-^{} Fact History Size and Fact History Time work in conjunction with each other.
+Fact History Size and Fact History Time work in conjunction with each other.
 Facts can contain their value history by size, time, or both.
 If Fact History Size is not specified, then fact history is only maintained up to the specified time.
 If Fact History Time is not specified, then fact history is only maintained up to the specified size.
 When History is turned on (value specified), fact volatility can be measured.
-(Refer to section 4.8.3.4 for more detailed information on fact volatility.)
+(Refer to Fact Volatility for more detailed information on fact volatility.)